-When you run a network, blacklisting commenters is handled per-site.
+When you run a network, managing commenters is handled per-site.
 That’s normally okay, but sometimes people decide to be trolls and spam your whole network.
 This plugin allows you to ban, spam or moderate an unregistered commenter network wide.
-It does not replace the per-site blacklists or moderation lists, but simply adds on to it.
+It does not replace the per-site block, allow, or moderation lists, but acts as addition.

 get_permalink() and it’s silly inconsistencies.

-- If I change the blacklist using this plugin, will it change the Comment Blacklist?
+If I change the blocked list using this plugin, will it change the comment block lists per site?

+Is so far as WordPress itself keeps rejected comments, yes.
 If you set comments to be spammed or moderated, they will show up in the appropriate section of your comments page.
-If you set comments to be blackhole’d, no one will ever see them.
-Ever.
+If you set comments to be trashed they get added and go right to trash.

 Yes.
 If you put